Blog

 LocalBusinessGeographic and business contextLocal SEO, location pages

 Article schema matters for attribution.
 It tells AI who wrote the content, when it was published, and what it's about.
-Quality content remains important for AI search visibility.
+Those are the signals AI uses to judge credibility and recency before deciding whether to pull from your page.

-Product schema is key for ecommerce and SaaS.
-AI search queries increasingly include buying intent.
-"Best CRM for small teams" or "project management tool with API access."
-If your product pages have structured price, feature, and review data, AI can compare you against competitors and include you in recommendations.
+Product schema is where the buying-intent queries get decided.
+"Best CRM for small teams" or "project management tool with API access" are comparisons.
+If your product pages have structured price, feature, and review data, AI can slot you into the answer.
+Without it, you're not in the running.

-Organization and LocalBusiness schema provide foundational context.
-They tell AI systems who you are, what you do, and where you operate.
-This affects citation frequency for brand and category queries.
+Organization and LocalBusiness schema are foundational.
+They anchor who you are, what you do, and where you operate.
+They won't win you citations on their own, but they provide the brand context AI needs for category and comparison queries.

 Schema Implementation by Industry

-SaaS companies: Combine Product schema on feature pages with FAQPage for common objections and HowTo for implementation guides.
-When someone asks ChatGPT "how to set up SSO in [your product]," the AI pulls from your HowTo markup and cites you as the authoritative source.
-This drives citations for both product comparisons and technical implementation queries.
+SaaS companies: The queries that matter most here are implementation questions and product comparisons.
+Combine Product schema on feature pages with FAQPage for common objections and HowTo for setup guides.
+When someone asks ChatGPT "how to set up SSO in [your product]," the AI pulls from your HowTo markup and cites you as the source.
+Miss that, and a competitor's documentation gets the citation instead.

-Local service businesses: LocalBusiness schema anchors your geographic presence, FAQPage captures common service questions, and Article schema on neighborhood guides builds topical authority.
-When someone asks Perplexity "best plumber in Austin," you show up because the AI can verify your location, pull your service FAQ, and cite your local expertise content.
+Local service businesses: Geographic queries are the money queries, and they're the ones where schema matters most.
+LocalBusiness anchors your location, FAQPage captures common service questions, and Article schema on neighborhood guides builds topical authority.
+Ask Perplexity "best plumber in Austin" and the results come from businesses whose structured markup lets the AI verify location, pull service details, and cite local expertise in one pass.

 Technical SEO Foundations: Making Schema Implementation Scale

 Most companies add schema to a few pages manually and call it done.
 That works until you publish 50 new blog posts, relaunch your product pages, or restructure your site.
+Across the sites we work with, schema drift is one of the most common reasons a site loses AI citations without any change to the underlying content.
 Then your schema breaks, Google stops reading it, and AI systems ignore you.

 Schema at scale needs validation, monitoring, and automatic updates when content changes.
 Build a stack with three layers: a validator (Google's Rich Results Test API or Schema.org Validator for CI checks), a monitor (Screaming Frog, Sitebulb, or Ahrefs Site Audit for scheduled crawls that flag broken or missing markup), and a deployment layer that pushes corrected JSON-LD back into your CMS automatically.